- 1. Introduction to Biology2h 42m

 Common Misconceptions

-- Some believe endospores are a form of reproduction, but they are actually a survival mechanism that does not produce new cells but allows bacteria to endure unfavorable conditions.
+- It’s easy to assume that endospores are a form of reproduction, but they are actually a survival mechanism that does not produce new cells but allows bacteria to endure harsh conditions.

-- It’s easy to confuse pili and fimbriae; pili are longer and involved in motility and DNA transfer, while fimbriae are shorter and primarily help bacteria stick to surfaces and each other.
+- People often confuse pili and fimbriae, but pili are longer and involved in motility and DNA transfer, while fimbriae are shorter and primarily help with adhesion and biofilm formation.

 Do you want more practice?